-- "must not" This phrase means that the definition is an absolute prohibition of this CP. - "should" This word means that there may exist valid reasons circumstances to ignore this item, but the full implications should be understood, and the case carefully weighed before choosing a different course. - "should not" This phrase means that there may exist valid reasons circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood, and the case carefully weighed before implementing any behavior described with this label. - "may" This word, or the word "optional", means that an item is truly discretionary.
+"must" This word, or the word "require", means that the definition is an absolute requirement of this CP. "must not" This phrase means that the definition is an absolute prohibition of this CP. "should" This word means that there may exist valid reasons circumstances to ignore this item, but the full implications should be understood, and the case carefully weighed before choosing a different course. "should not" This phrase means that there may exist valid reasons circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood, and the case carefully weighed before implementing any behavior described with this label. "may" This word, or the word "optional", means that an item is truly discretionary.